Covariant formulation of f(Q) theory: Some Solutions

-To circumvent this difficulty we should take other gauge conditions for the affine connection which are compatible with the ansatz for the metric (\ref{schwartz metric}) through the EOMs, i.e. Eqs. (\ref{metric f(Q) eq}) and (\ref{zeta equation}).
-Now we apply our covariant method as follows.
-Firstly we `close' gravity in the metric Eq.(\ref{schwartz metric}), this can be achieved by merely setting $A(r)=0, B(r)=0$, so Eq.(\ref{schwartz metric}) reduces to the Minkowski metric formulated in the spherical coordinate,
+for static spherically symmetric spacetime, because from this we can explicitly find the symmetries of this spacetime.
+From previous section, we have known that this ansatz for metric are not compatible with the coincident gauge in the sense of equations of motion.
+So we should take other gauge conditions for the affine connection.
+Now we apply our method as follows.
+Firstly removing the parameters that contain information of gravity in the metric Eq.(\ref{schwartz metric}), this can be achieved by merely setting $A(r)=0, B(r)=0, C(r)=r$.
+So that metric Eq.(\ref{schartz C2}) reduces to the Minkowski metric formulated in the spherical coordinate system,

 and we denoted it as $g_{(r)}$.
-Secondly, it is well known that in GR, the curvature tensor ${\mathring{R}_{(r)\mu\nu\rho }}^{\sigma}$ which represents the gravity in (Minkowski) spacetime (\ref{close Schwartz metric}) is zero, and in STGR, it is the non-metricity tensor $Q_{(r)\alpha\mu\nu}$ that represents gravity, so it's a meaningful assumption that $Q_{(r)\alpha\mu\nu}=0$.
-Finally from Eq.(\ref{Gamma=Gamma+S}) and torsion-free condition, we can get the non-vanishing components of connection:
+From now on, we consider which affine connection is suitable for the spacetime determined by the metric $g_{(r)}$.
+Secondly, it is well known that in GR, the curvature tensor ${\mathring{R}_{(r)\mu\nu\rho }}{}^{\sigma}$ which represents the gravity in (Minkowski) spacetime (\ref{close Schwartz metric}) is zero and in STGR theory, it is the non-metricity tensor $Q_{(r)\alpha\mu\nu}$ that represents gravity, so it is a meaningful assumption by setting $Q_{(r)\alpha\mu\nu}=0$ for this new spacetime determined by $g_{(r)}$.
+Considering this assumption and the relation between arbitrary affine connection and the Levi-Civita connection Eq.(\ref{Gamma=Gamma+S}), we can get the all non-vanishing components of connection:

-and then we take Eq.(\ref{schwartz gamma}) as the affine connection as what we want for spherically symmetric spacetime in the $f(Q)$ theory.
-Using the metric Eq.(\ref*{schwartz metric}) and connection Eq.(\ref*{schwartz gamma}), we can get the vacuum solution of $f(Q)$ theory.
-The equation $E_{\mu\nu}=0$ gives
+We take this affine connection Eq.(\ref{schwartz gamma}) as the suitable affine connection for static spherically symmetric spacetime in $f(Q)$ theory.

+As an example, we set $C(r)=r$ (just a special case) to see what will happen if we choose the affine connection as Eq.(\ref{schwartz gamma}).
+Using the metric Eq.(\ref{schartz C2}) in which $C(r)=r$ and connection Eq.(\ref{schwartz gamma}), we can get the equations of motion of $f(Q)$ theory, i.e., $E_{\mu\nu}=\tau_{\mu\nu}$

-so one can see that this does not impose any constraint on the its own form of $f(Q)$.
+where $Q=e^{-B}(1-e^{B})(A'+B')/r$ and $f'_{Q}=f_{QQ}dQ/dr$.
+So one can see that using the affine connection obtained here, the field equations are diagonal compared with the case in which $\Gamma^{\lambda}{}_{\mu\nu}=0$ is used, i.e., Eq.(\ref{off-diagonal sphere}).
 Given a concrete form of $f(Q)$ and boundary conditions we can solve above equations to get the configurations $A(r)$ and $B(r)$.
+Such as if we consider vacuum solutions, this is $\tau_{\mu\nu}=0$, then Eq.(\ref{eom of f(Q) S}) gives us $A'(r)+B'(r)=0$.
+One can see that in this special case, non-metricity scalar $Q=0$.
+From the metric's equations of motion Eq.(\ref{new form EOMs}), it means

+Therefore if $f_{Q} \neq 0$, such as $f(Q)=Q+\alpha Q^2$, field equations become $\mathring{G}_{\mu\nu}+\Lambda g_{\mu\nu}=0$, which is just the Einstein equations with a cosmological constant term i.e., $\Lambda=-f/(2f_{Q})$.
+So for vacuum solutions, the affine connection we obtained in this paper leads to same evolution as its in GR.
+Generally speaking, for non-vacuum case, it may leads to different solutions.